bengarrett/RetroTxt/docs/options.md

 Highlights any errors or warnings encountered when parsing ANSI encoded text.

-[SAUCE metadata](http://www.acid.org/info/sauce/sauce.htm) may also be inserted into the header.
+[SAUCE metadata](http://www.acid.org/info/sauce/sauce.htm) may also be in the header.
 _Standard Architecture for Universal Comment Extensions_ is often found in ANSI art but can be attached to any document and allows the author to include titles, dates, comments and affiliations.

 ### Centre align text